FrankDocu/Lichess-Development-Onboarding/Canned-responses-for-email-administrators.md

 **Title: Spontaneous ID request**
 >Great performances always attract suspicions; some players are doubting your fair play, and are reporting you to the moderators.
 We would like to clear out these suspicions for good.
 >
 >Would you mind filling out our title verification form at please fill out our title verification form at https://docs.google.com/forms/d/e/1FAIpQLSd64rDqXOihJzPlBsQba75di5ioL-WMFhkInS2_vhVTvDtBag/viewform?
-Alternatively, if you have a confirmed chess.com account, you can send a quick message to https://www.chess.com/member/ornicar.
 >
 >Such evidence would allow us the close the case.
 If your account is anonymous, we will keep it that way.
 Thank you for your understanding in this matter.